Edit in GitHubLog an issue

 Iterate over the results and save each image

-Finally, iterate over the results (assuming result contains the response from the API call) and save each image with a unique file name using the seed value from the result:
+Finally, iterate over the results and save each image with a unique file name using the seed value from the result:

 Copied to your clipboard